MihhailSokolov/MachineLearning/README.md

 ## Results
 The output of any script is accuracy of the machine learning model when tested on the validation set.
+_P.S.
+CNN takes quite long to train, so be patient.
+During training it also outputs the current weights_